parnapraveen/Final_RecipeProject/README.md

 ## Hypothesis Testing
 <!-- Explain your hypothesis tests and results -->
-**Null Hypothesis:** There is no effect of Recipes with 1000+ Calories on recipe rating.
+**Null Hypothesis:** There is no effect of Recipes with 1000+ Calories on recipe rating

 **Alternate Hypothesis:** Recipes with 1000 or more calories have a lower average rating